Beara Way LITE

 Cork, Ireland • 17 May 2025

-The Beara Way LITE is a challenging mountain running event taking place in County Cork, featuring a distance of 70 kilometers with a total ascent of 2,292 meters.
-The race starts and finishes at Castletownbere Town Centre, following the marked Beara Way route to Eyeries Village and back over Mish Kish mountain.
-Participants must carry mandatory gear, including a waterproof jacket, map, and emergency supplies.
-Aid stations will provide refreshments and support along the route.
-The event emphasizes self-sufficiency, with no external crew support allowed, and has a limit of 100 entries.
+The Beara Way LITE is a challenging mountain running event held in County Cork, Ireland, covering a distance of 70 kilometers with an ascent of 2,292 meters.
+The race starts and finishes in Castletownbere Town Centre, following the marked Beara Way Ultra Route to Eyeries Village before returning over Mish Kish mountain.
+The course features difficult terrain with only major junctions marked, requiring advanced mandatory kit including waterproof clothing, navigation tools, and emergency supplies.
+Aid stations stocked with refreshments and first aid are located along the route, with drop bags allowed at designated points.
+The event offers a welcoming West Cork atmosphere and passes through scenic villages with shops and pubs.
 Visit the organization's website for the most recent information.

 Race information